CarinaSilva/Master-in-Health-Molecular-Technologies/Exercises/R Tutorial/exercises_tutorial.md

 programming environments.

-_script_ - A list of commands saved in a le that you can execute sequentially.
+_script_ - A list of commands saved in a file that you can execute sequentially.
 In R, go to File:Open script.

 _function_ - A command that takes zero or more arguments as input and can return a number, vector, data frame, etc. as output.
 The output is called